 New leaves should soon take their place.

-Both under watering and overwatering can cause Cycas revoluta palms to develop yellow leaves.
+Both underwatering and overwatering can cause Cycas palms to develop yellow leaves.

-When watering, water completely and allow the potting soil to dry completely before you water again.
-Typically, you should water your Sago palm about once a week.
+When watering the Sago palms, water completely and allow the potting soil to dry completely before you water again.
+Typically, you should water your Sago palm plant about once a week.

 #7 – Disturbances

-Shock can cause leaves to yellow.
+Transplant shock can cause leaves to turn yellow.
 If you disturb the root ball by digging and moving the plant abruptly from one setting to another, expect the leaves to turn yellow and even fall off.

 When Sagos are moved from one place to another, the leaves may be bruised.

-When you purchase a Sago and bring it home, it may take some time for this slow grower to adjust, and it may already have bruised leaves which will manifest as yellowing leaves.
+When you purchase a Sago and bring it home, it may take some time for this slow grower to adjust, and it may already have bruised leaves which will manifest as fading leaves.

 Locate your Sago in an area where it won’t encounter a lot of foot traffic with animals or people brushing up against the limbs.

-The Cycas revoluta (Sago) are popular landscape plants in southern California and Florida.
+The Cycas (Sago) are popular gardening landscape plants in southern California and Florida.
 You can find them in most garden centers.

-They are slow growers.
-When you encounter your Sago palm turning yellow it will take some time to recover.
+They are slow healthy growers.
+When you encounter your palm tree leaves starting to turn yellow, it will take some time to recover.

 Be patient!
-They wonderful plants are worth the effort.
+These wonderful plants are worth the effort.